Amirul Azhan

-Amirul Azhan bin Aznan (born 23 July 1993) is a Malaysian professional footballer who plays for Malaysia Super League club Negeri Sembilan.
+Amirul Azhan bin Aznan (born 23 July 1993) is a Malaysian professional footballer who plays for Malaysia M3 League club Harini FT.
+He spent most of his career with Perak.
 Amirul plays mainly as a right-back but can also play as a winger.

 Club career

 Perak

-Amirul began his football career with Perak youth team before got promoted to the first team in 2016.
+Amirul began his football career with Perak youth team before got promoted to the first team in 2014.
 He was part of the youth team which won the President Cup in 2012.
-Amirul made his league debut for Perak in a 0–0 draw against Kedah on 27 February 2016.
+Amirul made his Malaysia Super League debut for Perak in a 1–1 draw against PKNS on 8 March 2014.
+He become a regular in 2015 season and played 10 matches in all competition for Perak.
+In 2018, he won the Malaysia Cup with Perak after defeating Terengganu in the final.

+Kedah Darul Aman

+Amirul signed with Kedah on 7 December 2021.
+He made his debut on 12 March 2022 in the Malaysia FA Cup match against SAINS FC where Kedah won 4-0.

+Harini FT

+Amirul left Kedah after the 2022 season ended.
+He later signed with Harini FT.
+He made his debut in a 3-3 draw against Melaka FC coming in as a substitute in the 73 minutes.

 International

 On 16 August 2017, Amirul received his first call-up to the Malaysia national team for the centralised training as a preparation for 2019 Asian Cup qualifiers Group B match against Hong Kong on 5 September 2017.
 Amirul made his debut for Malaysia coming off the bench against Myanmar in a 1–0 defeat on the friendly game on 30 August 2017.

+In 2018, Amirul was named in the final squad for the 2018 AFF Championship.
+He started in the first leg of the final against Vietnam where Malaysia were held 2-2.